typescene/typescene.github.io/docs/introduction/installation.md

 * Webpack ([https://webpack.js.org](https://webpack.js.org){:target="_blank"})
 * Parcel ([https://parceljs.org](https://parceljs.org){:target="_blank"})

 These bundlers also provide a development environment that can be used to watch your source files, and reload the page in your browser when a change is detected.
-The `@typescene/webapp` package supports HMR (hot module reload) functionality to update views without having to reload the entire page.
+The `@typescene/webapp` package supports HMR (Hot Module Reload) functionality to update views without having to reload the entire page.

 Refer to [Your first project](/docs/guides/first) for an example that uses the Webpack bundler.